-Based on the data in Table 7, it can be stated that there is no influence of Work Discipline on Employee Performance.
+Based on the data in Table 8, it can be stated that there is no influence of Work Discipline on Employee Performance.
 This can be seen from the T-statistic value of 4.443 >1.96 with a P-Value of 0.000 <0.05.
 This means that Work Discipline will be improved and Employee Performance will also increase.
-These results answer the first hypothesis in this study, which is to reject Ho and
+This result answers the first hypothesis in this study, namely the rejection of Ho and acceptance of Ha or Work Discipline has a positive and significant effect on Employee Performance at the Regional Disaster Management Agency Office